Marklogic-retired/marklogic-data-hub/_pages/what.md

 ### Harmonize
 Now that the data is loaded into the Staging area you will want to harmonize it.
 This can be as simple as keeping the data as-is or as involved as you want to make it.
 Some common actions that can be performed as part of the harmonize step are:

-- Normalize dates and other fields
+- Standardize dates and other fields
 - Enrich data with additional information
 - Extract important data into indexes for faster searching
 - Leverage semantic triples to enrich your data